Biodiversity and Ecosystem Services in Agrarian Landscapes

 Project title: Biodiversity and ecosystem services in agrarian landscapes

 The global expansion of agricultural land coupled with continuing intensification of production is having a negative impact on ecosystems and biodiversity.
 Agriculture accounts for 70 per cent of biodiversity loss and more than half of all areas dedicated to farming are affected by degradation.
 These regions need to reconcile the increase in agricultural production with conservation of biodiversity and ecosystem services.
-Stakeholders in the agricultural sector still lack an awareness of the rudiments of biodiversity proofing and mainstreaming, and good practices are not widespread.
+Stakeholders in the agricultural sector still have very little experience with methods for assessing and mainstreaming biodiversity, and good practices are not widespread.
 There is a need for documented experience of applying land use systems that promote biodiversity and of integrating the issue of biodiversity into policy and planning instruments.

 Individual and institutional capacities have been strengthened, and knowledge on increasing biodiversity and sustainable use of ecosystem services in agrarian landscapes has been boosted.

-The project is part of the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
+The project is part of the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
 It sets out to strengthen individual and institutional capacities as well as to boost knowledge on increasing biodiversity and sustainable use of ecosystem services in agrarian landscapes.

 Public and private sector decision-makers are made aware of the importance of biodiversity and ecosystem services as cornerstones for the economic development of the agricultural sector.
 The project involves activities at the national, regional and local level through different work packages:

-- Proofing and mainstreaming methods and good practices are assessed in terms of their practicality.
+- Methods for assessing and mainstreaming biodiversity and good practices are evaluated to determine how practical they are.
 On this basis, starting points for the promotion of biodiversity and ecosystem services in agrarian landscapes are identified.
 The integration of biodiversity into regional and national strategies and planning is also supported.

 - Land use methods that promote biodiversity are planned and implemented.